kozthh/Skyscrapers/Journal/learning.md

 ## August 25, 2026
 - I am making small data bases and studying their relations using join group by AS and etc.

+## August 26, 2026
+- build a small school database with relational and studying it.

 ## Phase 0 — Java Foundations
 - August 8, 2026: Today I took care of my responsibilities, stayed productive, and ended the day feeling proud of myself for getting things done also did small excercises in loops.